A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Numerical simulations and discussion

 The graphs show that the fuzzy-rough regions are relatively distinct from one another while involving dissimilar membership values.
 Second, the membership values to the regions are computed once again excluding one protected feature from the dataset.
 In all simulations in this sub-section, we used $\lambda=0.5$, the Łukasiewics implicator and an arbitrary t-norm.
 Recall that we are only interested in the positive changes that occur in the membership values to the boundary regions after suppressing a protected feature.
 These are used to compute the FRU values as in Equation~\eqref{eqn:global}.
 Figure~\ref{pgf:boundary} shows the changes in the membership values the boundary regions per instance.

-In addition, we calculate the state-of-the-art measures using the aif360.sklearn package~\cite{aif3602018} and our preprocessed dataset.
-To compute the individual fairness metrics, a logistic regression is used with a prediction accuracy of 78\%.
-Prior to calculating the group fairness metrics, \textit{age} is discretized into people younger and older than 25 years old~\cite{aif3602018}.
-Individual fairness measures are computed using three combinations of features: one using all features, one excluding \emph{gender} and one excluding \emph{age}.
-The literature measures' outputs along with the results of our measure are shown in Tables~\ref{tbl:baseline:group} and~\ref{tbl:baseline:individual}.~ ~

-It can be noticed that both~\textit{Consistency} and ~\textit{Generalized Entropy Index} (GEI) report roughly the same values in all three settings.
+Next, we compute two individual state-of-the-art measures using the aif360.sklearn package~\cite{aif3602018} and our preprocessed dataset.
+The first individual fairness metric is the~\textit{consistency score} (CON) coupled with a logistic regression model as the underlying predictor.
+The second individual metric is the~\textit{generalized entropy index} (GEI) that relies on a $k$-nearest neighbors algorithm.
+Let $F$ denote the set of protected and unprotected features.
+We are interested in exploring three settings when calculating these metrics: (i) using all features in $F$, (ii) excluding \emph{Gender} ($f_{13}$) and (iii) excluding \emph{Age} ($f_{1}$).
+Table~\ref{tbl:baseline:individual} shows the outputs of all measures for these settings.
+It can be noticed that both CON and GEI measures report roughly the same values in all three settings.
 The fact that the outputs of the individual fairness measures report very small changes when protected features are removed would suggest that they failed to quantify the bias issue in this problem.
-All group fairness measures report slightly larger bias towards \textit{age} than \textit{gender}.
-On the contrary, FRU reports larger changes in the boundary regions when the protected feature \emph{gender} is excluded compared to~\emph{age}.
-In other words, greater uncertainty in classification is reported when \textit{gender} is suppressed.
-This indicates that \textit{gender} encodes more bias than \textit{age}.
-Overall, our measure is fundamentally different from existing metrics, and hence, is worth introducing to avoid the proliferation of existing measures as~\citep{Friedler} suggests.
+In contrast, our FRU measure reports larger changes in the boundary regions when the protected feature \emph{Gender} is excluded compared to~\emph{Age}.
+In other words, greater uncertainty in classification is reported when \textit{Gender} is suppressed.
+This indicates that \textit{Gender} encodes more bias than \textit{Age}.